How to Tie a Snake Knot

 Step 4: Run the working line over the right line and back through the loop from behind.

-Step 5: Tighten the first knot by tugging on the center point and both left and right lines,
+Step 5: Tighten the first knot by tugging on the center point and both left and right lines.

 Step 6: Flip the knot over.

 Step 7: Loosen the first knot slightly, pass the line on the left behind the right, up, and through the previous loop.
+This is a bit complicated, so here’s some pictures showing the process.

 Step 8: Flip the knot over.